-User queries and interaction data is another potential source of supervision, with an example being SciRepEval Search \cite{singh-etal-2023-scirepeval}.
+User queries and interaction are another potential source of supervision, with an example being SciRepEval Search \cite{singh-etal-2023-scirepeval}.
 However, such signals are typically proprietary and difficult to obtain.
-Moreover, they may also be insufficient.
+Moreover, they are also insufficient.
 Our analysis reveals that a significant portion of queries in SciRepEval Search closely match paper titles.
-In particular, 44\% of query–document pairs involve queries that appear as substrings in the document title (or vice versa), and 53\% contain all query terms within the document title.
+In particular, 44\% of query–document pairs involve queries that appear as substrings in the document title or vice versa, and 53\% contain all query terms within the document title.
 This pattern indicates predominantly known-item rather than exploratory, concept-driven searches.
-It is noteworthy that this reflects the limitations of current scholarly search engines, which primarily support known-item retrieval \cite{gusenbauer2021every}, rather than the simplicity of scientific search itself.
+It is noteworthy that this reflects the limitations of current scholarly search engines, which primarily support known-item retrieval \cite{gusenbauer2021every}, rather than scientific document search being a simple task.

-\textbf{Key idea \#3} \textit{Leveraging scholarly references}.
-We define scholarly references as signals within the literature to connect and describe academic articles \textit{at the concept level}.
-We specifically utilize four sources, namely \textit{titles}, \textit{citation contexts}, \textit{author-assigned keyphrases}, and \textit{co-citation networks}.
+Our key idea for solving this challenge is \textit{leveraging diverse scholarly references}.
+We refer to scholarly references as signals within the literature to connect and describe academic articles \textit{at the concept level}.
+We specifically utilize four sources namely \textit{titles}, \textit{citation contexts}, \textit{author-assigned keyphrases}, and \textit{co-citation networks} as (pseudo) queries to retrieve the underlying referenced documents.
 These signals are embedded within the scientific literature and are therefore ``free'' to obtain.
-In addition, they capture research concepts of papers are expressed in different settings and therefore are rich sources of supervision.
+In addition, they capture research concepts of papers expressed in different settings and therefore are rich sources of supervision.
 In Figure \ref{fig:ExampleScholarlyReferences}, we provide an example of these sources of supervision.